patrickalantaylor/patrickalantaylor.com/blog/content/_index.md

 [https://www.linkedin.com/in/patrickalantaylor/](https://www.linkedin.com/in/patrickalantaylor/)

-This blog is for writings about technogy, testing, architecture, and trends.
+This blog is a reference of my writings about technogy, testing, architecture, and trends.
+In many cases these are articles that I have done in a professional capacity and the copyright to those materials remains with the original organization referenced in the article.